naev/naev-plugins/Readme.md

 plugins.
 If you want to make changes such as adding plugins or updating their information, please open a pull request to do so.

+## How to Use Plugins

+*Due to a lack of a proper plugin manager ([help wanted!](https://github.com/naev/naev/issues/2180)), installation has to be done manually at the moment.*

+### Manual Install

+Installation is as simple as dropping the plugin `.zip` file (or entire directory, such as git clone) into your plugin directory.
+You can find your plugin directory by running Naev, clicking on options, then clicking on plugins.
+When you launch Naev, it should automatically detect the plugins and load them.
+You can check loaded plugins by looking at the plugins tab in the options menu.

 ## Plugin Information Format

 The plugin information format is a stub of the `plugin.xml` that is necessary in each plugin with additional information on where to get the plugin.
 In particular, an example is shown below.